pyroesp/PSP_Post_It_Editor/README.md

 Select an option with X.

 ## Legacy
-Legacy code from the original homebrew.
+Legacy code from the original homebrew is in the legacy branch.
-Small changes so it compiles today.
+I've made some changes so it compiles today.
+Legacy code crashes on exit, haven't looked at why.

 ## Credits
 kevinr for the graphics library.